Common-law marriage: United States

 In the U.S., most states have abolished common-law marriage by statute.
-However, common-law marriage can still be contracted in eight states and the District of Columbia.
+However, common-law marriage can still be contracted in Colorado, Iowa, Kansas, Montana, Oklahoma, Rhode Island, Texas, Utah, and the District of Columbia.
 Once they meet the requirements of common-law marriage, couples in those true common-law marriages are considered legally married for all purposes and in all circumstances.

-Common-law marriage can still be contracted in Colorado, Iowa, Kansas, Montana, Rhode Island, Texas, Utah, Oklahoma and the District of Columbia.

 All U.S. jurisdictions recognize common-law marriages that were validly contracted in the originating jurisdiction, although the extent to which the U.S. Constitution requires interstate marriage recognition has not been fully articulated by the Supreme Court.
 However, absent legal registration or similar notice of the marriage, the parties to a common law marriage or their eventual heirs may have difficulty proving their relationship to be marriage.
 Some states provide for registration of an informal or common-law marriage based on the declaration of each of the spouses on a state-issued form.

 English-speaking Caribbean

 Due to their colonial past, the islands of the English-speaking Caribbean have statutes concerning common-law marriage similar to those in England.
-However, in the Caribbean, the term "common-law" marriage is also widely described, by custom as much as by law, to any long term relationship between male and female partners.
+However, in the Caribbean, the term "common-law" marriage is also widely described, by custom as much as by law, to be any long term relationship between male and female partners.
 Such unions are widespread, making up a significant percentage of families, many of which have children and may last for many years.
 The reasons for people choosing common-law arrangements is debated in sociological literature.
 Although the acceptance of this type of union varies, men being more inclined to consider them as legitimate than women, they have become an institution.